 Members who are or could be subject to the continuing education requirements of a national actuarial organization can meet the requirements of the CAS Continuing Education Policy by satisfying the continuing education requirements established by a national actuarial organization recognized by the Policy.

-This activity may qualify for up to 13.5* CE Credits for the RPM Seminar for CAS members.
-Workshop attendees may add a maximum of 7.2 CE Credits.
-Those attendees who participate in a Monday or a Tuesday Roundtable can add up to 1.5 CE Credits per roundtable (depending on the roundtable length).
-Those attendees who participate in a Monday Afternoon or a Tuesday/Wednesday Breakfast Roundtable can add .9 CE Credits per roundtable.
+This activity may qualify for CE Credits for the RPM Seminar for CAS members.
+Workshop attendees may up to 7.2 CE Credits.
+Those attendees who participate in a Roundtable can add .9 CE Credits per roundtable.
 Participants should claim credit commensurate with the extent of their participation in the activity.
 CAS members earn 1 CE Credit per 50 minutes of educational session time not to include breaks or lunch.

 *The amount of CE credit that can be earned for participating in this activity must be assessed by the individual attendee.
 It also may be different for individuals who are subject to the requirements of organizations other than the American Academy of Actuaries.

 The CAS enables members to earn continuing education credits through its UCAS online service.
 Visit the University of CAS to begin this experience in education.
 UCAS provides a virtual world of opportunities to help enhance your professional education needs.
 Through capture of live content from CAS meetings and seminars, UCAS will offer a variety of session presentations, audio recordings, podcasts, and recorded Webinars.

 Please visit the UCAS Web Site for more information.

 CONSENT TO USE OF MULTIMEDIA